SIBLEY, CELESTINE, 1917-1999.

 Citation

-[after identification of item(s)], Celestine Sibley papers, Manuscript, Archives, and Rare Book Library, Emory University.
+[after identification of item(s)], Celestine Sibley papers, Stuart A. Rose Manuscript, Archives, and Rare Book Library, Emory University.

 Processing